SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenet_BO_Manager.md

 ## About

-This driver should be used together with the **Telenet BO Provision driver**.
+This connector should be used together with the **Telenet BO Provision driver**.

 The **Telenet BO Manager** elements are automatically created during the provisioning cycle.
 For each provisioned BO customer that is not in the Excluded Customer list, an **element** is created.